 You will want to have the airbags ready to inflate for your protection in a collision.
-The Airbag Warning Light monitors the internal 2 circuits and interconnecting wiring associated with airbag system electrical components.
-While the airbag system is designed to be maintenance free, if any of the following occurs, have an authorized dealer ser-
+While the airbag system is designed to be maintenance free, if any of the following occurs, have an authorized dealer service the system immediately.

-- The Airbag Warning Light does not come on during the four to eight seconds when the ignition switch is first turned to the ON position. - The Airbag Warning Light remains on after the four to eight-second interval. - The Airbag Warning Light comes on intermittently or remains on while driving.
+- The Airbag Warning Light does not come on during the four to eight seconds when the ignition switch is first turned on. - The Airbag Warning Light remains on after the four to eight second interval. - The Airbag Warning Light comes on intermittently or remains on while driving.